WHO WE ARE?

 Welcome to our website!
 We are a non-profit organization founded by two high school students who are passionate about promoting literacy in under-resourced communities and schools in New York.
 Our mission is to raise funds to provide books, educational resources, and other support to help children and families improve their literacy skills.

-Our founders started this organization because they saw firsthand how important literacy is for success in life.
-They wanted to make a difference in their community and help other children have the same opportunities to learn and grow.
+We started this organization because we saw firsthand how important literacy is for success in life.
+We want to make a difference in our community and help other children have the same opportunities to learn and grow.

 Our team is made up of dedicated volunteers who share our passion for literacy and our commitment to making a difference.
 We believe that by working together, we can help create a brighter future for children in New York and beyond.